FAQ

 What are these cryptic JavaScript errors?

-Many cryptic errors come from CJS/ESM issues around npm packages that distribute invalid code, see solution at Broken npm package.
+Many cryptic errors come from CJS/ESM issues around npm packages that contain invalid JavaScript code, see workaround at Broken npm package.

 Why is CSS leaked to other pages?

-With Client Routing, when navigating from one page to another, the CSS of the previous page isn't removed.
+When navigating from one page to another, the CSS of the previous page isn't removed.
 This means that any CSS loaded by the previous page will also apply to the next page.
-In other words: CSS cumulates upon page navigation.
+In other words: the CSS of all previous pages cumulate.

 For example: